 The Tempur Transit Pillow: In Conclusion

 I find the travel pillow extremely comfortable.
-It sits well on my shoulders and for me provides the right level of resistance allowing my neck muscles to relax and absorbing the the jolts and vibrations from travel.
-Certainly if I’m planning a long haul flight in economy or a train journey it would make a significant difference to my comfort and would be in my hand luggage for sure.
+It sits well on my shoulders and for me provides the right level of resistance allowing my neck muscles to relax and absorbing the jolts and vibrations from travel.
+Certainly, if I’m planning a long haul flight in the economy section or a train journey it would make a significant difference to my comfort and would be in my hand luggage for sure.

 Thanks to Tempur Australia for providing the Transit Pillow for our review.